brant1868/brant1868.github.io/_pages/about.md

 Work in Progress
 ------
-Artificial Intelligence Capital and Inorganic Growth (Solo-authored). _Working Paper_.
+Artificial Intelligence Capital and Inorganic Growth (Solo-authored).
 - Main findings: Develop firm-level AI capital measures using economic modelling and job data, examine how data revolution promotes acquisition activities.

-Artificial Intelligence Capital and Organic Growth (Solo-authored). _Working Paper_.
+Artificial Intelligence Capital and Organic Growth (Solo-authored).
 - Main findings: Firm-level AI capital promote firms' data-to-day investment (capital and R&D) and improve investment efficiency through both product and process innovation.

-Convertible Debt and Merger Activities (with Leonidas G. Barbopoulos and Ioannis Paraskevopoulos). _Working Paper_.
+Convertible Debt and Merger Activities (with Leonidas G. Barbopoulos and Ioannis Paraskevopoulos).
 - Main findings: Pre-existing convertible debt affects firms’ acquisitiveness and merger outcomes.
 Convertible debt and conventional leverage have opposite effects on firms’ likelihood of becoming acquirers, highlighting the distinct role of convertible debt in the market for corporate control.

-The Efficiency Effect of Earnout Contracts in M&A (with Leonidas G. Barbopoulos). _Working Paper_.
+The Efficiency Effect of Earnout Contracts in M&A (with Leonidas G. Barbopoulos).
 - Main findings: Earnouts also contain incremental information about post-deal performance beyond what is reflected in announcement-period returns.
 The paper contributes to the literature on acquisition contracting and post-merger outcomes by showing how contingent payment design shapes real merger performance.